rdf-pipeline/framework/ReadMe.txt

-I changed the Apache user to dbooth in /etc/apache2/envvars and expect to also have do chown the logs.
+I changed the Apache user to dbooth in /etc/apache2/envvars and expect to also have to chown the logs.
 Actually, I see that /var/log/apache2/access.log is already owned by root, so I guess I don't have to chown the logs.